JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/IMPLEMENTATION_NOTES.md

 Error: If eigw = true, at least 1 private IPv6 dual-stack subnet must exist
 ```

+**Validation catches this:** Module validates that EIGW configuration requires at least one dual-stack private subnet.

 **Solution:** Add `ipv6_cidr` to at least one private subnet, or remove `eigw = true`.

 ### Pitfall 4: VPC Peering only_route on One Side Only